Frisco Estate Planning

 7. Anatomical Gift Form – this allows you to donate your organs and/or tissue after death for the purpose of transplantation, research, or other medical reasons.
 It also allows you to donate your entire body for medical or forensic studies and research.
 You can also designate whether or not you will allow an autopsy to be performed.

 8. Last Will & Testament – If you don’t do a Will, the government has one in place for you.
 It’s the difference between what the government says will happen to your assets upon your death or what you want to happen to your assets upon your death.
 The primary purpose of your last will and testament is to distribute any property you own in the event of your death.
-It outlines what to do with your assets (money, home, cars, belongings, investments, valuables, etc…), whether you want to leave them to another person, a group, or donate them to charity.
-It also allows you to say what happens to other things you are responsible for, such as custody of dependents (minor children or adults that you are the legal guardian).
+It outlines what to do with your assets (money, home, cars, belongings, investments, valuables, etc.), whether you want to leave them to another person, a group, or donate them to charity.
+It also allows you to say what happens to other things you are responsible for, such as custody of dependents (minor children or adults for whom you are the legal guardian).

 © 2019 Haiman Hogue, PLLC.
 All rights reserved.